Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 # Installation
 - In your PPSSPP directory, navigate to `memstick/PSP/TEXTURES` then drag `ULES00850` from the .zip into the folder

-- For US users change the folder name from `ULES00850` to `ULUS10297`
+- For USA users change the folder name from `ULES00850` to `ULUS10297`

 - If you don't know if the copy is a USA or Europe version right click it or on mobile long press it.
 Then look at the bottom left.